List of Marvel Comics characters: C: Gil Corazon

-Gilberto "Gil" Corazon is a minor character in American comic books published by Marvel Comics.
+Gilberto "Gil" Corazon is a character appearing in American comic books published by Marvel Comics.
 The character, created by Fiona Avery and Mark Brooks, first appears in Amazing Fantasy Volume 2, #1 (August 2004).

 He is Anya Corazon's father and Sofia Corazon's widower.
 He is an investigative reporter of Puerto Rican lineage.
 During an investigation of crime lord Jamie Jade, Sofia is killed in a fire, and Gil and Anya flee to New York.
 Gil eventually discovers that his daughter is the superheroine Araña Spider-Girl, with the help of Carol Danvers.
-When Anya is wounded, Gil files to keep Anya safe.
+When Anya is wounded, Gil files a restraining order on Ms. Marvel to keep Anya safe.
 Gil is also an acquaintance of the Fantastic Four.

 Gil is later killed and the Red Hulk is framed as his killer by the Raven Society organization.

 Sofia Corazon

-Sofia Corazon is a minor character in American comic books published by Marvel Comics.
+Sofia Corazon is a character appearing in American comic books published by Marvel Comics.
 The character, created by Fiona Avery and Mark Brooks, first appears in Amazing Fantasy Volume 2, #1 (August 2004).

 She is Anya Corazon's mother of Mexican descent, and Gil Corazon's wife.
 Sofia is a member of the Spider Society, and is killed by crime lord Jamie Jade while Gil is investigating him.
 Sofia's ghost follows her daughter when she is Araña Spider-Girl, dissuading her from taking drastic actions.
-She also passes Araña's exoskeleton on to Nina Smith.
+She also gives Araña's exoskeleton to Nina Smith.